NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 	- Can contain multiple IDs, separated with spaces
 	- The matching `id`s must exist in the instance document

 Examples of how NIEM uses these are the next few sections.
+Here's a very simple non-NIEM example:

 Plain Old XML: